Selected

 Prices & Market Conditions

-What is the average home price in Newmarket in 2026?+
+What is the average home price in Newmarket in 2026? +

-The median home price in Newmarket in February 2026 is $893,250, down 18.4% year-over-year from $1,095,000 in February 2025.
-The average sale price is $957,576 (down 16.9% YoY).
-Prices vary significantly by property type: detached homes had a median of $1,060,000 while condo apartments had a median of $490,250 — offering a wide range of entry points.
+The median home price in Newmarket in March 2026 is $940,000, up 5.6% from $895,000 in February 2026 but down 7.8% year-over-year from $1,020,000 in March 2025.
+The average sale price is $968,713.
+Prices vary significantly by property type: detached homes had a median of $1,100,000 while condo apartments had a median of $494,000 — offering a wide range of entry points depending on your budget and needs.

-Is Newmarket a buyer's or seller's market right now?+
+Is Newmarket a buyer's or seller's market right now? +

-Will Newmarket home prices drop further in 2026?+
+Will Newmarket home prices drop further in 2026? +

 Neighbourhoods & Community

-What are the best neighbourhoods in Newmarket?+
+What are the best neighbourhoods in Newmarket? +

-How far is Newmarket from Toronto?+
+How far is Newmarket from Toronto? +

-What schools are in Newmarket?+
+What schools are in Newmarket? +

 Newmarket is served by both the York Region District School Board (YRDSB) and the York Catholic District School Board (YCDSB).
 Notable public secondary schools include Huron Heights Secondary School, Newmarket High School, and Dr. John M. Denison Secondary School.
 The school catchment is an important factor in neighbourhood selection — buyers with school-age children should verify specific catchment boundaries with the respective school board before purchasing.